All food and beverage (and everything around us) are made up of chemical components, whether they appear in nature or are made in a lab.

 The difference between a natural and artificial flavor is the origin of the flavor chemicals

-“Natural” has come from natural sources with less effect of lab activities.
+“Natural” has come from natural sources with less effect from lab activities.

 On the other hand, artificial flavors are additives designed to mimic the taste of the natural composition.
 Created with synthetically derived raw materials, an artificial flavor structurally mirrors the natural compound, offering manufacturers a cost-efficient solution to achieve a specific profile.